Deirdre Bair, author of acclaimed biographies, dies at 84

 Ms. Bair graduated from the University of Pennsylvania in 1957, was married the same year and began working as a freelance writer and later for Newsweek magazine.
 Her early experiences in journalism prepared her for the treatment she received while writing about Beckett.

-“I was always dealing with unpleasant behavior from men who, if they were not actual gropers or wannabe bed partners,” she wrote in her 2019 memoir, “took delight in slyly bombarding me with sexual innuendo.”
+“I was always dealing with unpleasant behavior from men who, if they were not actual gropers or wannabe bed partners, took delight in slyly bombarding me with sexual innuendo,” she wrote in her 2019 memoir.

 She later studied comparative literature at Columbia University, receiving a master’s degree in 1968 and a doctorate in 1972.